Macco117/SECURE_SYSTEM_DESIGN/README.md

 NIST Framework Documentation:
 An extensive report details how each security control complies with NIST standards, including threat analysis and mitigation strategies.

-Conclusion
-This project is a demonstration of how modern security tools can be integrated to create a robust and secure web application.
-By following best practices and aligning with NIST guidelines, the project serves as a benchmark for implementing advanced security measures in real-world environments.
-It highlights the benefits of controlled access management, encryption, and secure credential handling, ensuring the application meets rigorous security standards.

 For any questions or further information, please feel free to reach out or consult the accompanying documentation.